cyberlawlibrary/Casebooks/readme.md

 Clicking on footnotes and other navigation links within the document will jump you to the referenced section.
 There are also separate TOC and Index files in the chapters folder; clicking on a page number hyperlink from one of these files will first open the html of the whole book and then. after a short pause, jump to the page you selected.

 No annotation tools—that's a feature you would have to get from the publishers' websites.

+[^1]:	You need to be comfortable editing html files to do this.
+If that's something you can do, you can easily supplement the casebook by inserting diagrams, pictures, notes, colored backgrounds to help you find a section, etc.